Complaining about councillors and devolved public bodies

 Your complaint should include:

-• who you are complaining about
+who you're complaining about

-• the public body they serve on
+the public body they serve on

-• what you are complaining about - include the date of the misconduct and any witnesses
+what you are complaining about - include the date of the misconduct and any witnesses

-• any evidence you have to support your complaint
+any evidence you have to support your complaint

-• your contact details - name, address, telephone number and email address
+your contact details - name, address, telephone number and email address

-• which part of the Code of Conduct has been breached - if you know this.
+which part of the code of conduct has been breached - if you know this.

 Most public bodies publish their code of conduct on their website.